Divergence of CAT(0) Cube Complexes and Coxeter Groups: Right-Angled Coxeter Group Divergence

 \subsection{Higher Degree Polynomial Divergence in RACGs}

-In this section, we apply results from section \ref{section_higher_bounds} to give graph-theoretic criteria which imply lower bounds on the divergence of a RACG.
-Together with the machinery of thickness, this allows one to distinguish the exact divergence of many RACGs.
+In this section, we apply results from Section \ref{section_higher_bounds} to give graph-theoretic criteria which imply lower bounds on the divergence of a RACG.
+Together with the machinery of thickness (see \cite{BHSC} and \cite[Corollary 6.3.1]{Lev2}) which provides upper bounds on divergence, these results allow one to compute the exact divergence of many RACGs.

 \begin{definition} Given distinct vertices $s, t \in \Gamma$, $(s, t)$ is a \textit{non-commuting pair} if $s$ is not adjacent to $t$ in $\Gamma$. \end{definition}

 \begin{definition} A non-commuting pair $(s, t)$ is rank 1 if $s, t$ are not contained in some induced square of $\Gamma$.
 Additionally $(s, t)$ are rank $n$ if either every non-commuting pair $(s_1, s_2)$, with $s_1, s_2 \in Link(s)$, is rank $n-1$ or every non-commuting pair $(t_1, t_2)$, with $t_1, t_2 \in Link(t)$, is rank $n-1$. \end{definition}